 The 10 most expensive restaurants in Toronto

 The most expensive restaurants in Toronto are places that specialize in luxe ingredients and engaging techniques.
-In my mind, these are places reserved for major celebrations, high-rollers, expense account holders, dinners where mom, dad or an unsuspecting first date picks up the tab.
+In my mind, these are places reserved for major celebrations, high-rollers, expense account holders, or when a first date is sure to pick up the tab.

-Cooking for 30+ years, the kitchen at this Japanese restaurant is staffed solely by chef and owner, Masaki Hashimoto.
-The dinner menu, a flat $300 (not including drinks) features an eight course omakase menu with complimentary tea ceremony to finish.
+Cooking for 30+ years, the kitchen at this Japanese East York restaurant is staffed solely by chef and owner, Masaki Hashimoto.
+The dinner menu, a flat $300 (not including drinks, tax or tip) features an eight course omakase menu.

-This highly regarded King West steakhouse is home to seafood towers ($58), duck fat frites ($12) and most notably, charbroiled slabs of meat that range from a modest 6oz tenderloin ($39) to an ungodly 16oz Black Tajima ribeye priced at $328.
-As if that's not rich enough, there is always the option to add an Atlantic lobster tail for $30.
+This highly regarded King West area steakhouse is home to seafood towers ($75/pp), duck fat fries ($14) and most notably, charbroiled slabs of meat that range from a modest 6oz tenderloin ($39) to an ungodly 20oz Kobe Black Tajima ribeye priced at $1000.

-Showcasing domestic products wherever possible, the menu at Oliver & Bonacini's flagship restaurant features starters like bison carpaccio ($24) and pan seared Quebec foie gras ($28).
-Follow that with main courses like mackerel with lobster or braised Alberta lamb ranging in price from $32 to $47.
+Showcasing domestic products wherever possible, the menu at this Financial District restaurant features starters like venison tartare ($25) and s'mores foie gras ($28).
+Follow that with main courses like juniper smoked duck breast ($45) or ash crusted beef rib eye ($55).

-This upmarket Avenue Road restaurant with a stunning view of the city specializes in luxe ingredients that elevate rustic cuisine.
-First courses like the foie gras terrine are priced at almost $30, while handmade pasta goes for $37 thanks to truffled porcini sauce and fresh truffle shavings.
+This restaurant with a great view near St. Clair West specializes in luxe ingredients that elevate rustic cuisine.
+First courses like the foie gras terrine are priced at almost $30, while roast duck breast goes for $42 a plate.

-This legendary steakhouse on Elm Street champions gastronomical hedonism with a menu featuring pricey top cuts of meats and seafoods.
-A 12oz filet mignon wrapped in bacon sells for $60.50 -- start that off with a jumbo shrimp cocktail for $24.75 and order a couple drinks and the final tab quickly gets into triple digits per diner.
+This legendary steakhouse near Yonge & Dundas champions gastronomical hedonism with a menu featuring pricey top cuts of meats and seafoods.
+Order up a shrimp cocktail for $29.50 and a 12oz filet mignon wrapped in bacon for $68.

-It's easy to rack up an exorbitant tab at this Avenue Road trattoria, especially when following the typical Italian multi-course progression.
-Shared antipasti hover around the $20 mark, but add to that a similarly priced pasta course, seafood or meat mains ($35-$45) and a $14 dessert, and you're looking at a real chunk of change.
+It's easy to rack up an exorbitant tab at this Yorkville trattoria.
+Shared antipasti hover around the $20 mark, but add to that a similarly priced pasta course, seafood or meat mains and a pricey dessert, and you're looking at a real chunk of change.